 New Hands Free Driving Law in Tennessee

 Life behind the wheel has changed for Tennessee drivers.
 On July 1st, a new hands free law was put in to effect.
-Similar to a law that went into effect in Georgia a year ago, the new law makes it illegal to hold a phone in your hand – or with any other part of your body – while driving in Tennessee.
+The new law makes it illegal to hold a phone while driving in Tennessee.
 Instead, you’ll have to either use Bluetooth audio devices or simply put your phone on speaker.

 The new law’s goal is to reduce property damage, avoid wrecks and injuries, and most importantly – avoid fatalities on the road.
-The act of using a phone for any reason while behind the wheel diverts the driver’s attention from the most important part of the driving experience, which is paying attention to the road.
-That is not to say that phone calls while driving are illegal while behind the wheel, simply the act of making a call or talking with your phone in your hand is.
+Using a phone for any reason while behind the wheel diverts the attention from the most important part of the driving experience.
+That is not to say that phone calls while driving are illegal while behind the wheel.
+Simply the act of making a call or talking with your phone in your hand is.

 Here is what you need to know:

-- If you are caught using your phone and are pulled over, you can get 3 points on your driving record for each violation.
+- If caught using a phone and are pulled over, 3 points can be added on your driving record per violation.